 A healthy lifestyle begins in the kitchen, and squash is a GREAT place to start!

 Southwestern Stuffed Acorn Squash

-8 Ounces bulk Italian sausage (turkey or veg. okay), optional
+- 8 Ounces Italian Sausage (turkey or veg. okay) optional

 - 1 small red bell pepper finely chopped

 - 15 oz. can diced tomatoes

 - 15 oz. can black beans drained and rinsed

 - 1 cup Swiss or other cheese shredded